Quantum Cryptography Approaching the Classical Limit

 \textbf{{\it Conclusion}} - In conclusion, we have shown that when considering unknown preparation noise in continuous-variable QKD, direct reconciliation is significantly more robust than reverse reconciliation when the channel loss does not exceed $50\%$.
 Incredibly, direct reconciliation showed no deterioration in the loss threshold, only in secret key rates, even when the variance of the thermal noise is as much as $10^4$ times greater than that of the pure vacuum mode.
 Furthermore, we have shown that infrared to microwave quantum cryptography is, in principle, possible over short distances when using continuous variables and opens up the possibility of further avenues of investigations.
 In conclusion, we have shown that when considering unknown preparation noise in continuous-variable QKD, direct reconciliation is significantly more robust than reverse reconciliation when the channel loss does not exceed $50\%$.
 Incredibly, direct reconciliation showed no deterioration in the loss threshold, only in secret key rates, even when the variance of the thermal noise is as much as $10^4$ times greater than that of the pure vacuum mode.
 Furthermore, we have shown that infrared to microwave quantum cryptography is, in principle, possible over short distances when using continuous variables and opens up the possibility of further avenues of investigations.

 Acknowledgments -- C.~W. and T.~R. would like to thank the Australian Research Council (ARC) for funding.
 S.~P. was supported by a Marie Curie Action of the European Community.
 S.~L. and C.~W. would like to thank the W. M. Keck Foundation Center for Extreme Quantum Information Theory for funding.
 C.W. would also like to thank Vladyslav Usenko, Radim Filip, Warwick Bowen, Nathan Walk, Denis Sych, Franco Wong, Travis Humble and Jeff Shapiro for helpful discussions.
+We would also like to thank Nathan Walk, Carlo Ottaviani and Xiang-Chun Ma for pointing out a mistake in a previous version.